 - Methylsulfonylmethane (MSM)

-Many of the more popular joint relief brands will formulate their products using several of the above ingredients in combination.
+Many popular joint relief brands formulate their products using several of these ingredients in combination.

 The IAAF’s Take On Supplements For Runners

-Like us, the IAAF recognizes that the knowledge and practice of nutrition for endurance athletes have evolved.
-The report states a range of new developments in sports nutrition, recognized by expert bodies such as the American College of Sports Medicine, Academy of Nutrition and Dietetics, and Dietitians of Canada.
-The study identified strategies used by competitors to enjoy a long, healthy, and successful career in their chosen event.
+Like us, the IAAF recognizes that knowledge and practice of nutrition for endurance athletes have evolved.
+The report cites a range of new developments in sports nutrition, recognized by expert bodies such as the American College of Sports Medicine, Academy of Nutrition and Dietetics, and Dietitians of Canada.
+The study identified strategies used by competitors to enjoy long, healthy, and successful careers in their chosen events.

-The chart below is a synopsis of their findings by type of activity, the needs/demands of the activity, and supplements that may be beneficial.
+The chart below summarizes their findings by activity type, the needs/demands of the activity, and potentially beneficial supplements.

 • Well practiced use of evidence-based performance supplements (e.g., caffeine) |